ibrah5em/sleep-calculator/README.md

 A scientific sleep calculator that helps you determine optimal sleep/wake times based on 90-minute sleep cycles.
 Perfect for maintaining healthy sleep patterns and waking up refreshed.

+*Helping the world sleep better, one cycle at a time* 💤

 ## ✨ Features